olatitle/academy/setup_guide.md

 ## Setup from scratch
 For this method you can find configurations in the [academy github repository](https://github.com/simjes/academy).
-When the guide asks you to copy configuration files the root will be this folder.
+When the guide asks you to copy configuration files, the root will be this folder.

 ### Server setup
 1. Download Ubuntu Desktop LTS 14.04 or 16.04